-Before it had even began, we knew that Beyoncé wasn't over his s--t.
+Before it had even begun, we knew that Beyoncé wasn't over his s--t.
 But it was very prudent of him to acknowledge all the s--t he had put her through.

-Jay told the New York Times last year that he and his wife didn't sit down and expressly decide, OK, we're going to share our problems with the world in these two albums.
+Jay told the New York Times in 2017 that he and his wife didn't sit down and expressly decide, OK, we're going to share our problems with the world in these two albums.